 Understanding Cash Ratio

 The Cash Ratio measures the liquidity position of the company.
-This metric indicates how much the company can cover its current liabilities by its cash and cash equivalents.
+This metric indicates how much the company can cover its current liabilities with its cash and cash equivalents.
 In other words, it shows the company's ability to pay its short-term debts by cash or items that are similar to cash, such as commercial papers, marketable securities, treasury bills, etc., that can easily convert into cash.
 It is calculated by dividing cash and cash equivalent by current liabilities.
 The Cash Ratio is also known as the Cash Asset Ratio.

 The formula to derive Cash Ratio